What is the history of Adams Funds?

 Do the Funds repurchase their shares?

-Both Adams Diversified Equity Fund and Adams Natural Resources Fund have share-repurchase programs currently in place.
-In December 2014, the Board of Directors of each Fund authorized the repurchase of up to 5% of the outstanding shares of common stock.
-Such repurchases may be made in the open market from time to time, as determined by the portfolio-management team, when market conditions and portfolio-management considerations warrant and when shares are trading at a discount of at least 10% from net asset value (NAV).
-Share-repurchase amounts are provided in regular quarterly reports.
+Adams Diversified Equity Fund has an active share repurchase program currently in place.
+In December 2014, the Board of Directors authorized the repurchase of up to 5% of the then-outstanding shares of common stock.
+Such repurchases may be made in the open market from time to time, as determined by the portfolio management team, when market conditions and portfolio management considerations warrant, and when shares are trading at a discount of at least 10% from net asset value (NAV).
+Share repurchase amounts are provided in the Fund's regular quarterly reports.

 Is leverage used in the Funds?

-Adams Funds do not presently use leverage.
-The Funds may from time to time buy and sell options and utilize swap programs.
+Adams Funds generally do not use leverage.
+The Funds may from time to time buy and sell options and utilize swap programs, which are considered a form of leverage.

 How do the Funds’ expense ratios compare to other funds?